Adas1601/QOSF_Cohort_11/README.md

 ## Pre-requisites
 * Python 3.8+ (works on 3.8, 3.9, 3.10, 3.11)
-* NumPy — used for numeric arrays and normalization: install using pip install numpy
+* NumPy — used for numeric arrays and normalization: install using '''pip install numpy